paoloros97/Action2Motion_OnBlender/README.md

 ### Installation

-1. Download the .zip file from this repository.
-Please do not change the main folder name.
+1. Download this repository (.zip): _Code_ > _Download ZIP_.
+Please do not un-zip it.
+Please do not change the main folder name inside the compressed file.

 3. Open Blender in administrator mode > Edit > Preferences > Add-ons > Install.
 Browse the project zip file and load it.
    <p align="center"><img src="images/Install.png" alt="Logo" width="600"></p>